BakelLab/vRAPID/docs/cleanup.md

 ## Background

-This script was built to remove intermedatery output once all steps have been successfully completed.
+This script was built to remove intermedatery output once all significant steps have been successfully completed.

 ### Purpose